The intent of the computing curriculum

-Children in all classes have controlled internet access over a wireless network.
-As a school we recognise the importance of information technology and aim to develop the confidence and competence of all pupils.
-We have a wide range of software and we regularly upgrade computer equipment.
+Children in all classes have controlled, filtered internet access over a wireless network.
+We have a wide range of software and we aim to regularly upgrade computer equipment.

 The main part of our computer teaching takes place in the classrooms using laptops or in the computer suite; the children save their own work and manage their own desktop as part of the learning process